DoubleGremlin181/DoubleGremlin181.github.io/_posts/2022-04-03-aspects-of-analytics-that-you-cannot-learn-in-class.md

 ### Not impressed?

 Is there any aspect that you think that I should have mentioned?
 Or a BATPE that you recommend?
-Feel free to tweet at me.
+Feel free to tweet at me using the button below.

-<a href="https://twitter.com/intent/tweet?screen_name=2gremlin181&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">Tweet at @2gremlin181</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<a href="https://twitter.com/intent/tweet?screen_name=2gremlin181&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">Tweet to @2gremlin181</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---